rohanmahy/ietf-drafts/mahy-mimi-content/draft-mahy-mimi-content.md

 ## Message Behavior Fields

-The semantics of `inReplyTo` {3}, `replaces` {4}, `threadId` {5}, and `expires` {6} are described in later sections.
-The first three can be empty, while the `expires` can be zero to indicate no explicit expiration time.

 The `inReplyTo` {3} data field indicates that the current message is a related continuation of the message ID of another message sent in the same MLS group.
-If the field is empty (both the message ID `localPart` and the `domain` are zero length), the receiver assumes that the current message has not identified special relationship with another previous message.
+For all three message behavior fields which take a message ID, if the field is empty (i.e. both the message ID `localPart` and the `domain` are zero length), the receiver assumes that the current message has not identified any special relationship with another previous message.

 The `replaces` {4} data field indicates that the current message